yuvaldori/gigaspaces-wiki-jekyll/xap101/the-space-configuration.markdown

 {% highlight java %}

    // Create the URL
-   UrlSpaceConfigurer spaceConfigurer = new UrlSpaceConfigurer("/./mySpace");
+   EmbeddedSpaceConfigurer spaceConfigurer = new EmbeddedSpaceConfigurer("mySpace");

    // Create the Proxy
    GigaSpace gigaSpace = new GigaSpaceConfigurer(spaceConfigurer).gigaSpace();